Nanolat/nldb/README.md

 How to build?
 -------------
-- In MacOS, you need to install gcc 4.7 or gcc 4.6 using MacPorts
+- In MacOS, you need to install gcc 4.7 using MacPorts.
     - Download MacPorts from http://www.macports.org/install.php
     - Install gcc 4.7 using MacPorts by running following command.

         sudo port install gcc47

-    - Or install gcc 4.6 using MacPorts by running following command.
+    - gcc 4.6 in MacOS is not supported yet.

-        sudo port install gcc46

 - Simply run build.sh which runs following steps.
 Currently the script was tested on CentOS 6.3, Ubuntu 12.10, and MacOS 10.7
     - Install required libraries.